Mark Towhey

 Mark Towhey (born 1964) is a broadcaster, columnist, and former political aide.

 From 2019 to 2020 he was editor-in-chief of Sun News, a group of five tabloid newspapers in Toronto, Ottawa, Winnipeg, Calgary and Edmonton owned by Postmedia Network.
 He left Postmedia management (and the Suns) in 2020 but remains a freelance columnist with the Toronto Sun.

 He was previously a Canadian management consultant, and political strategist From 2013 until 2021, he hosted a 2-hour radio talk show, Sunday afternoons, on CFRB in Toronto.

 He was a key player in the election of the late Rob Ford as mayor of Toronto, and Patrick Brown as leader of the Progressive Conservative Party of Ontario.
 He is the author of Mayor Rob Ford: Uncontrollable – How I tried to help the world’s most notorious mayor.
+He appeared as one of the key insiders narrating Trainwreck: Mayor of Mayhem, released on Netflix in June 2025.

 Towhey remains a frequent contributor and political analyst and roundtable panelist on CFRB and has also appeared on CTV, CP24, TVO's The Agenda with Steve Paikin and in Huffington Post, the National Post, the Toronto Star and other media outlets.